cibere/chattotwitch-docs/docs/index.md

 - **Edit Webhook Format:**
   Currently, this only lets you change the way the bot generates the webhook's username.
 [This setting supports variables](#variables)

-- **Edit Blacklist Settings:**
-  This lets you blacklist a discord/twitch user, or unblacklist them.
-You can read more about blacklisting [here](#blacklist)

 ## View Settings